alaafahmy/FalsePositive-Reduction-Engine/README.md

 ## Usage

-1. Run CodeQL analysis on your target project
-2. Export the results as a .sarif file
+### Running the Extension (Development Mode)

-3. Open the project in Visual Studio Code
+1. Open the project in Visual Studio Code
-4. Load the SARIF file
+2. Open the file extension.ts
+3. Press F5 to launch the Extension Development Host
+4. A new VS Code window will open

+---

+### Running Analysis

+1. In the new window, open the project or folder that contains the dataset to be analyzed
+2. Ensure the dataset (e.g., SARIF file) is available
-5. Run the command:
+3. Run the command:
    ZeroFalse: Analyze SARIF File
-6. View refined results inside the extension interface
+4. View refined results inside the extension interface

 ---